Vegan Korean Pancake Recipe

 How To Make Vegan Korean Pancakes

-Pour the batter over the veggies and stir until they are well coated.
+Step 3: Pour the batter over the vegetables and stir thoroughly until everything is evenly coated.

 Would you like to save this post for later?